 - Customers that use the over-draft service available to them.

-- Folks with bad credit that don’t get preferential interest rates.
+- Folks with bad credit don’t get preferential interest rates.

-This is an interesting paradigm for the Banks.
+This is an exciting paradigm for the Banks.

-They must portray themselves as being helpful, trustworthy and someone who wants you to succeed in your financial journey, when in fact anyone who does succeed, does not make the bank a lot of money.
-I have friends who have paid off their mortgages in 5 years instead of 25 years, saving themselves tens of thousands of dollars (but in turn costing the bank tens of thousands of dollars in lost interest earnings), yet the bank must publicly say that this is a good customer, even though they are bad for their business.
+Banks must portray themselves as helpful, trustworthy, and someone who wants you to succeed in your financial journey, when in fact, anyone who does follow does not make the bank a lot of money.
+My friends have paid off their mortgages in 5 years instead of 25 years, saving themselves tens of thousands of dollars (but costing the bank thousands in lost interest earnings).
+Yet, the bank must publicly say that this is a good customer, even though they are bad for their business.

-A good bank customer makes minimum payments on their debts (especially their credit cards), incurs many service fees (or penalties) and rarely if ever talks to anyone in the bank about their issues.
-Reading that sentence it seems to be an oxymoron, in that it seems to be a description for a bad client, but if all you look at is the bottom line banks will fight over getting these customers.
+An ideal bank customer makes minimum payments on their debts (especially their credit cards), incurs many service fees (or penalties), and rarely talks to anyone in the bank about their issues.
+Reading that sentence, it seems to be an oxymoron in that it appears to be a description of a bad client, but if all you look at is the bottom line, banks will fight over getting these customers.

 How do they fight over them?
-They offer interest free credit cards (for the first six months), and lower interest rates on loans (for the first year), and other interesting marketing gimmicks (free iPods even).
-These customers make banks much more money than someone who is careful about their debt load, and that keep meticulous records of every purchase and pay things off quickly.
+They offer interest-free credit cards (for the first six months), lower interest rates on loans (for the first year), and other attractive marketing gimmicks (free iPods even).
+These customers make banks much more money than someone caring about their debt load, and they keep meticulous records of every purchase and pay things off quickly.

 God helps those that helps themselves —Anonymous